mie-lab/trackintel/docs/content/data_model_sql.rst

     );

 The **staypoints** table contains all stay points, i.e., places where a user stayed for a certain amount of time.
-They are linked to both a user, as well as a previous and a next trip.
-Depending on the purpose and time spent, a staypoint can be an activity, i.e., a meaningful destination of movement::
+They are linked to a user, as well as (potentially) to a trip and place.
+Depending on the purpose and time spent, a staypoint can be an *activity*, i.e., a meaningful destination of movement::

     CREATE TABLE staypoints (
+        -- Common to all tables.
         id bigint NOT NULL,
         user_id bigint NOT NULL,

+        -- References to foreign tables.
         trip_id bigint,
         place_id bigint,

+        -- Temporal attributes.
         started_at timestamp without time zone NOT NULL, finished_at timestamp without time zone NOT NULL,

-        activity boolean,

-        purpose_detected character varying,
+        -- Attributes related to the activity performed at the staypoint. purpose_detected character varying,
         purpose_validated character varying,
         validated boolean,
         validated_at timestamp without time zone,

-        geom_raw geometry(Point, 4326),
+        activity boolean,

+        -- Specific attributes.
+        -- The radius is an approximation of how far the positionfixes that made up this staypoint -- are scattered around the center (geom) of it. radius double precision,
+        -- The context contains additional information that might be filled in by trackintel.
+        -- This could include things such as the temperature, public transport stops in vicinity, etc. context json,

+        -- Spatial attributes.
+        elevation double precision,
         geom geometry(Point, 4326),

+        -- Constraints.
         CONSTRAINT staypoints_pkey PRIMARY KEY (id)
     );